 Terry Marsh is a veteran of Madeira having spent over fifteen years writing about the island.
-Here, he gives us an insider guide to his favourite restaurants and foods you can find on Madeira.
+Here, he gives us his Insider guide to Madeira’s restaurants.
+His favourite restaurants and foods you can find on the island

 My wife is sipping the daily cocktail – a Hardly Wallhanger, or something like that.
 Yesterday it was the Tequila Sunrise; tomorrow it will be a Pina Colada.